Ranjanas03/sentenceBuildinghTool/README.md

 A fun and interactive web application to test and improve your sentence-building skills.
 Users are presented with incomplete sentences and must select the correct words from a set of options to complete them.

-> Developed as part of the CA MONK Frontend Internship Assignment.

----

 ## ✨ Features

 - 🧩 Fill-in-the-blank sentence questions